 off as supplement “pushers” by having a supplement shelf or mini shop in their offices.

-Without specific recommendations, patients are likely to head to a grocery store or big box pharmacy shelf, where they are unlikely to have access to quality options.
-Product labels alone also do not provide the information necessary to make a good decision.
-Because a plethora of products are available, and only a few of those are high-quality and efficacious, it is worth guiding your patients to specific options you have personally vetted.
+Also, if you are not offering the supplements directly out of your office, then providing specific product recommendations will ensure the greatest treatment success amongst your patients.
+Without specific recommendations, patients are likely to head to a grocery store or big box pharmacy shelf, which may not offer high-quality, efficacious options.
+Product labels alone do not provide the information necessary for your patients to make an informed decision.
+Because an overwhelming number of options are available, it is worth guiding your patients to specific products you have personally vetted.